C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-Do not go through the list.
-Say that we taught the command line because it is what exists everywhere and what error messages and documentation assume, and that using a graphical tool day to day is entirely fine once the concepts are clear.
+- Do not go through the list
+  - We taught the command line because it's what exists everywhere, and what error messages/docs assume
+  - A graphical tool day to day is entirely fine once the concepts are clear

-Pick two or three favourites and say why in one sentence each.
-Honest personal recommendations are more useful than a complete catalogue.
+- Pick two or three favourites, say why in one sentence each - honest personal recommendations beat a complete catalogue

-Two worth singling out for this audience: GitLens in VS Code puts blame information inline as you read code, which is the morning's `git blame` without the terminal.
-And `delta` makes terminal diffs genuinely readable, which is a small change with a large daily payoff.
+- Two worth singling out for this audience:
+  - GitLens in VS Code - blame info inline as you read code, the morning's `git blame` without the terminal
+  - `delta` - makes terminal diffs genuinely readable, small change with a large daily payoff

-The slide is a reference for later, not something to work through now.
+- Slide is a reference for later, not something to work through now -->
--->

 ---